mopwn/Brainwave_Matrix_Intern_2/README.md

 - Sequence Detection: Identifies numeric, alphabetical, and keyboard patterns like 123 or qwerty.
 - Actionable Feedback: Provides specific suggestions to help users strengthen their passwords.
 - Modular and Extendable: Clean, structured code for easy customization and future enhancements.
+  # Use Case:
+Ideal for developers, IT professionals, or anyone looking to integrate a password strength evaluation feature into their application.